Sidney Jones (American football): Philadelphia Eagles

-2019

 In 2019, Jones started the season splitting time at cornerback with Rasul Douglas for the first three games of the season.
 In week 2 against the Atlanta Falcons, Jones recorded his first career interception off Matt Ryan in the 24-20 loss.
 In week 4, Jones became a full-time starter alongside Douglas with Ronald Darby out with an injury, but suffered a hamstring injury early in the game.
 He missed the next week with the injury, but returned for a week 5 game against the Minnesota Vikings on October 13.
 Jones was healthy and active on the gameday roster in week 7, but did not play in the game.
 He was the main nickelback against the Buffalo Bills in week 8, but was a healthy inactive for week 9 with Avonte Maddox recovered from an injury.
-In week 17 against the New York Giants, Jones intercepted a pass thrown by rookie quarterback Daniel Jones late in the fourth quarter to seal a 34–17 Eagles' win.
+In week 17 against the Giants, Jones intercepted a pass thrown by rookie quarterback Daniel Jones late in the fourth quarter to seal a 34–17 Eagles' win.

 On September 5, 2020, the Eagles waived Jones during final roster cuts after three seasons.